fullerben1993/OpenBypass/README.md

 [![GitHub forks](https://img.shields.io/github/forks/tterb/playmusic.svg?style=social&label=Fork)](https://github.com/OpenBypassProject/OpenBypass)

 ### Device activation is coming soon, no ETA is currently planned at the moment.
+If you fork this & don't make a PR you should star this instead of doing nothing with your fork.

 ### For those looking to join our Discord, you can join here: [Discord](https://discord.gg/cUa7WVmx7E)